Predictia/AQUA/docs/sphinx/source/adding_data.rst

 as long as the ``space_coord`` are ``lon`` and ``lat``.

-Compact catalogues with YAML override
+Compact catalogs with YAML override
 -------------------------------------

-In order to avoid having to write the same catalogue entry for each source, in AQUA we can use the YAML override functionality also for the intake catalogues.
+In order to avoid having to write the same catalog entry for each source, in AQUA we can use the YAML override functionality also for the intake catalogs.
-This allows to write the full rquest information only for a first base catalogue source and then define the following ones as copies of the first, overriding only the keys that are different.
+This allows to write the full rquest information only for a first base catalog source and then define the following ones as copies of the first, overriding only the keys that are different.

 For example, let's imagine that we have a first source called ``hourly-native``